 - www.luxuryhousesitting.com (Owners free, Sitters – $25/year)

-As the name suggest, this websites lists homes and sitters of more the classy kind.
+As the name suggest, these websites lists homes and sitters of more the classy kind.
 If you have the right skills, this could lead to a 5-star ☆☆☆☆☆ accommodation for free.

 - www.housecarers.com (membership – $50/year)